 Do not claim as a credit on Form 4136 any amount that you previously claimed as a refund.

-A. Purpose of Form 4136.-You must file this form if you claim credit for Federal excise tax on certain kinds of fuel.
-These include gasoline, special fuels, and lubricating oil as defined in instructions C, D, and E.
+A. Purpose of Form.-File this form if you claim credit for Federal excise tax on certain fuels, and lubricating oil as defined in instructions C, D, and E.